NobleOsinachi/0xCeloChallenge/README.md

 # 0xCeloTut

-Trying to build the marketplace dApp
+Trying to build the marketplace dApp using the Celo blockchain.